Cass Mountain Scenic Railroad

 “The trip up the mountain features steep, steep grades; at some points, there are “switch backs” where the train will stop, backup and move forward again since there either isn’t room or the grades would be too steep even for the geared locomotives.
 The engines work very hard up the mountain, if you are into anything industrial and enjoy sound, the combination of the different noises, the roar of the exhaust, the steam whistle and screech of the wheels is a real treat.”

 A guided tour of the former paper mill and the current rail yard will leave from the flagpole at 9:45.
+Leaving TMI at 8:15 should make get you to Cass in time.

 National Radio Astronomy Observatory